 Should the Council of Representatives not be quorate, the members are to be given at least two weeks’ written notice of an extraordinary meeting at which decisions can be made by those present pursuant to otherwise applicable rules.

 The Council of Representatives has the following main tasks:

-- to control the activities of the Executive Board and Distribution Committee
+- to control the activities of the Executive Board

 - to approve the accounts and determine the budget